pcarbonn/H-Calc/README.md

 It is a good starting point for your project: you can find it on the master branch on git.

 Our second iteration supports multiplication by repeated additions: it transforms n\*a into a+a+... (n times), after applying the distribution rule recursively: `a*(b+c) = a*b + a*c`.  n must be positive.
 This new functionality is implemented in C_Mul.hs only, showing the modularity of the design.
-It is accessible in the Mul branch on git.
+It is visible in the Mul branch on git.

     2 * (3 + 4) -> ((3 + 3) + (4 + 4)) = 14

 In a 3rd iteration, we support addition of float, and multiplication of a float by an integer (`Mul n a`).
 This requires some type checking.
-It is implemented in D_Float.hs and C_Mul.hs.
+It is visible in the Float branch on git.

     2 * 3.0 -> (3.0 + 3.0) = 6.0

+Below is the list of AST transformations in the Float branch:

+- showAST : a bottom up evaluation of the tree into a Text value
+- getType : a bottom up evaluation of the tree into a TType
+- setType : a bottom up transformation of the tree to add type information in the annotation of each node.
+The tree type must allow TType nodes.
+- appendEADT @'[TTypeF] : to allow TType nodes in the tree
+- distribute: fix point of a bottom up transformation using the distribution rule
+- demultiply: bottom up transformation to replace multiplications by additions
+- eval : a bottom up evaluation of the tree into a Result type

 # Footnote

 <a name="myfootnote1">1</a>: GHC comes with a set of libraries ("[base](http://hackage.haskell.org/package/base)"), some of which are imported by default in your program ("[Prelude](http://hackage.haskell.org/package/base-4.12.0.0/docs/Prelude.html)").
 For historical reason, some choices that Prelude made are not optimal anymore.
 Relude is an alternative Prelude that uses Text instead of String and avoids partial functions, among other benefits.